 How has HoneyBook helped you?

 For a long time I was working a full time job just answering emails and doing invoicing and spreadsheets.
 I would seriously work from 9 a.m. to 5 p.m. just doing that stuff.
 And then when I would have extra time, then I would edit.
 I just realized that’s so messed up.
 That’s not what I’m made to do, and I need something to help me.
 So when I found HoneyBook, it was really cool.
-I learned how you can automate everything, and that was the biggest game changer for me because I was spending so much time writing out every single email and clicking send on every single contract.
+I learned how you can automate everything using a client workflow automation software, and that was the biggest game changer for me because I was spending so much time writing out every single email and clicking send on every single contract.
 It was so disorganized.
-Once I was able to get all my emails, all my contracts, all my templates, all my invoicing – all my information – in one place that was so cool.
+Once I was able to get all my emails, all my online contracts, all my templates, all my invoicing – all my information – in one place that was so cool.
 I realized I had saved so much time.
 Instead of working eight hours a day doing all that crap, I was working one hour a day.
 I was able to focus on my editing, shooting and planning things out that I was really excited about rather than just doing all the nitty gritty business stuff.
 It took care of all that for me.
 I was like, “This is so freaking worth it.”
-Everyone needs this.
+Everyone needs a client management software for small businesses.
 It’s such a business/sanity lifesaver.

 Everyone needs this.
 It’s such a business/sanity lifesaver.